Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization: Introduction

-\begin{lemma} For all $t > 0$, $\frac{\sigma_t^3}{2 \dot \sigma_t} \frac{\d}{\d t} \E{\Sig_t} = \E{\Sig_t^2}$. \end{lemma}
+\begin{lemma} For all $t > 0$, $\frac{\sigma_t^3}{2 \dot \sigma_t} \frac{\rmd}{\rmd t} \E{\Sig_t} = \E{\Sig_t^2}$. \end{lemma}

-The full contribution of the theory of stochastic localization to our proofs is contained within Lemma \ref{lem:keySLresult}.
-It is the key result that allows us to control the discretization error more precisely than previous works.
+Lemma \ref{lem:keySLresult} is the key insight that allows us to control the discretization error more precisely than previous works.
+In Lemma \ref{lem:gradientformulae}, we will see that $\Sig_t$ is related to the Jacobian of the score.
+Control of $\Sig_t$ via Lemma \ref{lem:keySLresult} will thus allow us to control time-discretization terms $E_{s,t}$ (defined in Section \ref{sec:mainproofs}).

-\subsection{Related work}
+\subsection{Related Work}